-VOR has undergone a complete business transformation, shifting from engineered hematopoietic stem cells (trem-cel and VCAR33) to telitacicept development while removing going concern language despite massive financial deterioration.
+VOR has completely pivoted its business focus from engineered hematopoietic stem cells and CAR-T therapies (trem-cel and VCAR33) to telitacicept, while removing going concern language.

 Operating cash flow fell 43.2% — earnings quality concerns; investigate working capital changes and non-cash items.